davidrenne/widget_list/README.md

 ****

 This is my first gem ever!
+It is an exciting gem because it is being used in production by a fortune 500 company.
+Please use and give me feedback/issues/pull requests.

+****

+## Summary

+****

 I feel like there are not very good lists in ruby/rails and/or dont care to find any because nothing will compare to widget_list's implementation.